l1siki-dev/okinawa_gametheory/README.md

 We have talked enough about the problem.
 Let’s talk about the future.

 ### Future 1.
 Tourism is a side business.
-As we saw in "Lie 9", it has no future.
+As we saw in "9", it has no future.
 No investment in tourism from today.
 But, natural visitors likely stay strong.
 Just let the market handle it.